daniel-grimm/reference-material/tools/VSCode.md

 # Recommended Extensions

 ## Error Lens
-Shows error messages inline of the editor
+Shows error messages inline of the editor.

 ## Markdown Preview Mermaid Support
 Adds the ability to display Mermaid diagrams in the Markdown Preview window.